herve4m/quay-collection/README.md

 ### Creating an OAuth Access Token by Using the Web UI

 Before you can use the collection, you must generate an OAuth access token.
-To do so, follow those steps:
+To do so, follow these steps:

 1. Log in to the Quay Container Registry web UI.
 2. Use an existing organization or create a new one.